Constant Contact vs Mailchimp:

 • Heatmaps to see where users clicked

-While it lacks some advanced metrics, Constant Contact delivers just enough data for users to track progress and make simple improvements.
+Constant Contact lacks some advanced metrics.
+However, it delivers just enough data for users to track progress.
+This allows them to make simple improvements.

 🟨 Mailchimp: Detailed, Data-Rich Reporting